anon-blue/anon.blue/README.txt

 ung warthog
 This is the empty feeling that night brinhgs aaasdk1423  The night that brings o n the dark dream of whispering woods and broken ambitions
-                                              This moonhe full feeling that morn ing brings                                                               But ash jetyhetyetyetyets, full moon' can't pay the heating bill           hhhhhh
+                                              This moonhe THE MEANING OF LIFE IS ALWAYS HAVING SOMETHING TO LOOK FORWARD TO                              But ash jetyhetyetyetyets, full moon' can't pay the heating bill, but turning tricks on the corner sure can

-                                This is the night that brings the dark drea
+                                This is the night that brings the dark dreadlock rasta
      hhhhhhhhhhhhhhhhhh It was a dark and stormy night
                                                          several penises, erect
 penises were lined in a row, waiting to be sucked.
 The wind rattled the door, a